Don’t Worry, You Can Beat Your Asthma

 Asthma diagnosis in children:

-Asthma in children can be diagnosed by a medical care specialist.
-He/she may diagnose the condition of your child based on the medical history, symptoms, and a physical exam.
-Below are some of the diagnosing options which the doctor may perform.
+A medical care specialist can diagnose asthma in children.
+He/she may diagnose the condition of your child based on the medical history, symptoms, and physical exam.
+Below are some of the diagnostic options that the doctor may perform.
 These are as follows:

-• Physical exam-To perform a physical exam, the doctor will do a checkup of your kid’s heart and lungs.
-He/she may also look for signs of an allergic nose or eyes.
+• Physical exam: To perform a physical exam, the doctor will check your kid’s heart and lungs.
+He/she may also look for allergic nose or eye signs.

-• Tests-The doctor may perform a simple lung function test by doing chest X-ray if your child is six years of age or older.
-The results of the test will help the doctor in determining how severe the asthma is.
+• Tests—If your child is six years of age or older, the doctor may perform a simple lung function test by doing a chest X-ray.
+The results of the test will help the doctor determine how severe the asthma is.

 Asthma treatment:

-There are numerous ways to treat asthma including by avoiding triggers, using asthma medications, and keeping an eye on symptoms.
+There are numerous ways to treat asthma, including avoiding triggers, using asthma medications, and monitoring symptoms.
 The doctor will advise you to keep your child away from all sources of smoke.
-Moreover, based on your child’s medical history and severity of asthma condition, the doctor will provide you an asthma action plan in written.
-Asthma action plan describes the accurate information about when and how your child should use asthma drugs and what to do when the condition gets worse.
+Moreover, based on your child’s medical history and the severity of their asthma condition, the doctor will provide you with an asthma action plan in writing.
+An asthma action plan describes accurate information about when and how your child should use asthma drugs and what to do when the condition gets worse.

-An asthmaaction plan is crucial in controlling your little one’s asthma.
-Always keep it handy as it will remind you of your child’s daily asthma management plan when he/she develops asthma symptoms.
-Furthermore, make sure to handover a copy of the action plan to his/her school teacher.
-Doing this may help your child’s teacher in treating the asthma symptoms at the time of an asthma attack.
+An asthma action plan is crucial in controlling your little one’s asthma.
+Keep it handy, as it will remind you of your child’s daily asthma management plan when he/she develops asthma symptoms.
+Furthermore, a copy of the action plan should be handed over to his/her school teacher.
+Doing this may help your child’s teacher treat the asthma symptoms during an asthma attack.

 Asthma medications:

-To provide asthma medications there are various drug delivery devices that allow a kid to breathe the medication directly into the lungs.
+To provide asthma medications, various drug delivery devices allow a kid to breathe the medication directly into the lungs.
 These include:

-• Metered dose inhaler-These small and standard hand-held devices are used to deliver asthma medications.
-Along with the inhaler, your child may also need a spacer with a mouthpiece.If your child is younger than four years, then he/she may need a face mask that attaches to the spacer and delivers the medication while breathing.
+• Metered dose inhaler– These small and standard hand-held devices deliver asthma medications.
+Your child may also need a spacer with a mouthpiece along with the inhaler.If your child is younger than four, he/she may need a face mask that attaches to the spacer and delivers the medication while breathing.

-• Nebulizer-This device turns medication into a fine mist and can easily give larger doses of medication into the lungs as compared to an inhaler.
+• Nebulizer: This device turns medication into a fine mist and can easily deliver larger doses of medication into the lungs than an inhaler.

 Conclusion:

-Asthma is a condition that can’t be cured, but it can be well managed if its symptoms get under control through proper medication along with asthma action plan.
-So carefully control your child’s asthma symptoms and make necessary medication changes as needed, if you act quickly, your child is less likely to have a severe attack.
+Asthma is a condition that can’t be cured, but it can be well managed if its symptoms are controlled through proper medication and an asthma action plan.
+So, carefully control your child’s asthma symptoms and make necessary medication changes as needed.
+If you act quickly, your child is less likely to have a severe attack.

 The following two tabs change content below.